Table of Contents:

 These particular types of scams involve upfront or advanced-fee payments that originated in Nigeria, hence the name.
 The “419” component of the name derives from a section of Nigeria’s Criminal Code that pertains the country’s fraud laws.
 It’s common for a scammer to contact you through email, sending you numerous messages through automated spambots designed to continuously send you spam.
 Often times, the sender poses as a member of royalty from a foreign country asking for your help to escape unjust prosecution.
 These types of emails may even contain official government emblems from the originating country.

-Watch the YouTube video or click here for more information.
+Watch the YouTube video or learn more about the Nigerian/419 Scam here.

 How can you protect yourself?